Carmy Berzatto: Mikey

+In season 5, when Richie recalls "slapping the shit out of your brother," Carmy reassures him, seemingly acknowledging Mikey's flaws: "He had it coming."
+In the series finale, "The Original Beef of Chicagoland," Carmy texts Mikey one last message, ending, unlike the other texts, in a period: "All good."

 Other attributes

-Allen's portrayal of Chef Berzatto has been described as "a realistic casting of that asshole" common to high-intensity kitchens, although "The Bear suggests that Carmy's going to be a different kind of leader, one who's learned from his own experience and wants to change the narrative instead of perpetuating it."
+Allen's portrayal of Carmy Berzatto has been described as "a realistic casting of that asshole" common to high-intensity kitchens, although "The Bear suggests that Carmy's going to be a different kind of leader, one who's learned from his own experience and wants to change the narrative instead of perpetuating it."
 Daniel Patterson, a chef who worked with series creator Storer on a documentary before quitting to make sandwiches, surmised that Carmy's iconic look was intended to be, ultimately, deconstructed: "...for the real-life cooks watching the show who see Carmy—with his perpetual grimace, rock-star hair, and cigarette dangling from his pouty lips—and feel like they've had it with the Marco Pierre White bullshit, I get it.
 We've all seen it before.
 The sexy dirty chain-smoking rebel cook is both a cipher for bad-boy fantasies and apologia for white-boy bad behavior."